 Today, January 31st is St Brigids Eve and tomorrow St Brigids Day or Imbolc is the all important festival of spring that marks the passage from the dark half of the year to the bright half, hip, hip, hooray, we made it!

-In Irish mythology Brigid was the daughter of Dagda, the king of the Tuatha de Danann.
+In Irish mythology Brigid was the daughter of Dagda, king of the ancient race of Ireland, the Tuatha de Danann.
 Symbolised by fire and represented by the sun, the goddess, sometimes depicted as one of three sisters was revered and worshipped for thousands of years.

 Much later in AD450 the girl who would become the legendary healer, missionary, leader and eventually saint was born in Co Louth.

-Even without considering the many miracles attributed to St Brigid it’s clear she was an extraordinary person widely accepted as the most charismatic of Christian saints in Ireland, a remarkable leader and administrator and the centre of popular devotion in Ireland.
+Even without considering the many miracles attributed to Brigid it’s clear she was an extraordinary person widely accepted as a remarkable, charismatic leader and administrator and later, the centre of popular devotion in Ireland.

-Today in the spirit of Brigid, the goddess & woman and on this the eve of her feast and the coming of spring, the season of light, birth and hope I thought it would be a nice idea to consider her tradition while also highlighting some of the new grassroots movements that are happening across the world, making female equality this years hot topic.
+Today in the spirit of Brigid, the goddess & woman and on this the eve of her feast, in the coming of spring, the season of light, birth and hope I’m highlighting just a few of the grassroots movements that are happening across the world, making female equality this years hot topic.

 - 1. 10×10, a global action campaign for girls’ education.
 At its heart is Girl Rising, an innovative new documentary film.
 Together, 10×10 and Girl Rising promote a powerful truth: ‘Educating girls in the developing world can transform families, communities, and entire countries – and break the cycle of poverty in just one generation.‘ Click this link for more information: http://www.facebook.com/10x10act For more information about the Girl Rising documentary/feature film click HERE